Looking to Make a Difference? There’s a Role for You.

 Are you an empathetic listener?
 Do you enjoy self-reflection?
 Are you comfortable being vulnerable?
 Can you listen without trying to “rescue” others’ feelings?
 Can you hold space for others?
 If you said yes to all of the above, be a Connections Facilitator!
 As a facilitator, you co-lead a 45-minute to 1-hour Connections circle for a group of 10-15 high school students each Saturday morning.
 You also collaborate with other facilitators and meet 1-2x a month to ensure consistency of the program, share best practices, and make modifications as necessary.
 As MMSoCal expands its Connections program, you may be asked to co-lead a community circle 2x a year for the greater Minds Matter community.
 No prior experience is necessary.

-Time commitment: Facilitator training is 16 hours that take place either 1 or 2 Saturdays at the end of the summer.
+Time commitment: Facilitator training is 16 hours and takes place either 1 or 2 Saturdays at the end of the summer.
 Attend every Saturday session for 1.5 hours in the morning.
 Spend 1 hour weekly on the lesson plan.

 Click to Apply